 The staggering location has long inspired awe and the imagination.
 The story of how the mount turned into a great place of Christian pilgrimage is colourful.
 Aubert, bishop of the nearby hilltop town of Avranches early in the 8th century, claimed that the Archangel Michael himself pressured him into having a church built atop the island just out to sea.

 From 966 onwards, the dukes of Normandy, followed by French kings, supported the development of a major Benedictine abbey on the Mont-Saint-Michel.
 Magnificent monastic buildings were added through medieval times, one vertiginous section being nicknamed The Marvel.
 The abbey became a renowned centre of learning, attracting some of the greatest minds and manuscript illuminators in Europe.
 Vast numbers of pilgrims visited, despite warring cross-Channel royals.
 However, the ramparts at the base of the island were built to keep English forces out.
-Other fine buildings went up along the steep village street, now converted into museums, hotels, restaurants and boutiques for today’s tourists.
+Other fine buildings went up along the steep village street, now converted into museums, hotels, restaurants and boutiques for today’s tourists to discover and enjoy.

 Restoring the Mont-Saint-Michel’s full maritime character.

-The Mont Saint-Michel Bay has been prone to silting up in the last couple of centuries.
+The Mont-Saint-Michel Bay has been prone to silting up in the last couple of centuries.
 Actions by man, including farming and the building of a causeway to the island monastery, have added to this problem.
 A major campaign has ensured that the Mont-Saint-Michel preserves its maritime character and remains an island.
 The main river into the bay, the Couesnon, for example, is being left to flow more freely so that sediments are washed out to sea.

 For more information on this project, please click here